 There are may “legal” terms used in a California court when custody orders are issued for the parents’ children.
 And most often, parents do not understand what these terms mean or what was ordered.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California child custody and California guardianship.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California child custody and guardianship of a minor child.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.